 How do I apply to attend an MHPE Volunteer Training Course?

 The following information applies to potential MHPE volunteers who wish to enquire or apply about undertaking DVA-run training course for the ex-service community in their own state.

 To attend a training course you need to complete the MHPE Volunteer Application Form and return it to your local DVA MHPE Coordinator who will then screen the application, including arranging to interview the applicant to determine suitability for training.

 MHPE Volunteer Training Calendar 2016 - Dates and Locations

-If there isn’t a training course in your State or Territory, please contact the DVA MHPE Coordinator for your State/Territory and request to have your name added to the volunteer training waiting list.
-If a training course is not held in your State/Territory within six months, and your application to attend training is successful, you will be offered the opportunity to travel, at DVA’s expense, to another training location.
+Please contact the DVA MHPE Coordinator for your State/Territory and request to have your name added to the volunteer training waiting list.
+If a training course is not held in your State/Territory, and your application to attend training is successful, you will be offered the opportunity to travel, at DVA’s expense, to another training location.

 MHPE Recall Days 2016 - Dates and Locations